Bachelor of Science

 Students in geology who wish to graduate with high or highest honors will be required to conduct an independent research project under the direction of a faculty member.
 Students are also afforded the opportunity to conduct research within the department's laboratories regardless of their honors status.

-The major requires 39-40 credits of geology coursework.
+The Bachelor of Science in Geology major requires 39-40 credits of geology coursework.
 Students must earn minimum grades of C for coursework to count toward the major.

 Physical Geology